SteelCompendium/data-md-dse/Bestiary/Monsters/Elves Shadow/Statblocks/Shadow Elf Noctis Mage.md

 reason: 3
 intuition: 1
 presence: 1
-traits:
-  - name: Of the Umbra
-    effects:
-      - effect: The noctis mage ignores concealment created by darkness.
-While the noctis mage is in direct sunlight, they have damage weakness 3.
-While the noctis mage has concealment, they have damage immunity 3.
-abilities:
+features:
+  - type: feature
+    feature_type: ability
-  - name: Blotting Bolt
+    name: Blotting Bolt
     icon: 🏹
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 5
     target: One creature or object
     effects:
       - roll: Power Roll + 3
-        t1: 9 damage
+        tier1: 9 damage
-        t2: 14 damage
+        tier2: 14 damage
-        t3: 17 damage
+        tier3: 17 damage
+      - name: Effect
-      - effect: The target takes a bane on their next strike.
+        effect: The target takes a bane on their next strike.
-        name: Effect
+      - cost: 3 Malice
-      - effect: The target instead has a double bane on the next ability they use.
+        effect: The target instead has a double bane on the next ability they use.
-        cost: 3 Malice
+  - type: feature
+    feature_type: ability
-  - name: Enemies in the Dark
+    name: Enemies in the Dark
     icon: 🏹
     cost: 3 Malice
     keywords:
       - Magic
       - Ranged
       - Strike
-    type: Main action
+    usage: Main action
     distance: Ranged 5
     target: Two enemies
     effects:
       - roll: Power Roll + 3
-        t1: 8 damage; R < 1 the target makes a free strike against one enemy of the noctis mage's choice.
+        tier1: 8 damage; R < 1 the target makes a free strike against one enemy of the noctis mage's choice.
-        t2: 10 damage; R < 2 the target makes a free strike against one enemy of the noctis mage's choice.
+        tier2: 10 damage; R < 2 the target makes a free strike against one enemy of the noctis mage's choice.
-        t3: 13 damage; R < 3 the target uses a signature ability against one enemy of the noctis mage's choice.
+        tier3: 13 damage; R < 3 the target uses a signature ability against one enemy of the noctis mage's choice.
+  - type: feature
+    feature_type: trait
+    name: Of the Umbra
+    icon: ⭐️
+    effects:
+      - effect: The noctis mage ignores concealment created by darkness.
+While the noctis mage is in direct sunlight, they have damage weakness 3.
+While the noctis mage has concealment, they have damage immunity 3.
 ~~~